HOPE-UIB-BIO/FOSSILPOL-website/index.md

 # FOSSILPOL project<img src="figures/fossilpol_logo.png" align="right" width="400" />

-This website presents relevant information about the FOSSILPOL workflow that aims to process and standardise global palaeoecological pollen data.
+This website presents all information needed about the FOSSILPOL workflow that aims to process and standardise global palaeoecological pollen data.

 ## Authors